philamp/formovie_theater_hdr_settings/README.md

 >   - ``De-counter`` set to ``low`` or ``middle`` to mitigate color banding artefacts.
 >   - ``MPEG NR`` set to  ``low`` or ``middle`` to mitigate compression artefacts.
 > - ``DNR`` gives smearing effects sometimes.
 I think it must be avoided.

-> [!CAUTION]
-> Online reviews are measuring contrast without taking that into account and they come up with contrast values that are lower in HDR mode than in SDR.

 > [!TIP]
 > - Tone-mapping to SDR will only fix this issue marginally, but is also a good solution if your player device has good HDR to SDR tone-mapping, especially if your screen max luminosity is around 100 nits (as 100 nits value is often used for the HDR to SDR tone-mapping).